-If you want one, you can either a) send some stamps or a stamped self-addressed envelope, b) send me your own zine or something else interesting as a swap or c) subscribe over in the shop.
+If you want one, you can either a) send some stamps or a stamped self-addressed envelope or b) send me your own zine or something else interesting as a swap.

 If you choose option a) then you can send stamps &c to PO Box 99, Chewton, Victoria, Australia 3451.
 If option b)’s your guy you could just send what you’ve got to the above, or email me at adamford|escargot|labyrinth|fullstop|net|fullstop|au to talk swappage.
 Or just leave a comment at the bottom of this page.
 Whatever suits.